-THE CHARTER CONTRACT
+THE CHARTER CONTRACT An Overview of the Charter Contract

 The Charter Contract

 Prior to executing a charter contract, the Academy Board of Directors (Academy Board) formed as a non-profit entity in accordance with the Michigan Nonprofit Corporation Act, as amended.
 The action by Central Michigan University's Board of Trustees (University Board) to authorize the entity as a public school academy culminated in the execution of the Academy's Charter Contract, a fixed-term performance agreement.
 A listing of the items included in the Academy Board's Charter Contract is outlined in the box to the right.